khurananick/TwilioAppointmentConfirmations/README.md

 - If the contact has a previous execution, the application will pull the context of the execution to check if there was a response received.
 - If response is received, the application will update the record so no new confirmations are sent.
 - The application will then iterate over the list again and send out a SMS or Voice confirmation if no previous response is entered.

+## Limitations
+- **Needs better error handling**: Right now, if a csv file in process fails half-way, the updates are not saved.
+We won't know where it failed and how many records were updated before the fail.
+- **Very Strict**: The process allows only a 1(yes) or 2(no) response.
+Do you want to enable more conversational flow?
+Maybe allow rescheduling?
+Will need to be built further.
+- **Lacks Unit Testing**: This library is sample code to show one way to gather appointment confirmations using Twilio.
+There are many ways to build a flow.
+This application does not come with any warranties and is missing unit tests, so please be sure to make it more production ready before using any parts of it.